After Effects of LSD: Exploring the Long-Term Effects of LSD

 When someone takes LSD, their sense of reality might become severely warped.
 For example, they may have hallucinations in which they hear noises, see images, or feel sensations that are not actual but appear real when they are hallucinating.

-After Effects of LSD: What is Taking LSD Like?
+After Effects of LSD: What Is Taking LSD Like?

 Generally speaking, the effects of LSD are highly unpredictable.
 Many factors affect the person when it comes to the use of LSD.
 Factors include the amount taken by the user, their state of mind and personality, and the surroundings in which they have consumed drugs.
 Generally seen, the user usually experiences the first effect of the drug within 30 to 90 minutes after the drug consumption.